Garnet Stone Properties Facts and Photos

 When used in crystal healing garnet is said to be powerfully energising, highly protective and has the ability to warn of approaching danger.
 It's useful during a crisis and can help in situations where there seems to be no way out.

-Being graded 6.5 to 7.5 on Mohs scale of mineral hardness means garnet is quite a hard stone.
-For this reason it has long been used as an abrasive.
+Being graded 6.5 to 7.5 on Mohs scale of mineral hardness means garnet is a fairly hard stone.

-Unlike many gemstones garnets are rarely ever heat treated to enhance or change their colour.
+Unlike many gemstones garnets are rarely heat treated to enhance or change their colour.

-Birthstone for the month of January, a garnet gemstone was spotted in a ring being worn by Kate Middleton early on in her relationship with Prince William.
+Birthstone for the month of January, a garnet was seen in a ring being worn by Kate Middleton early on in her relationship with Prince William.
 Her birthday is January 9th.
-The ring also featured pearl which is William's birthstone.
+Her ring also featured pearl which is William's birthstone.